SAYAN-DAN/C_Language__Collage/readme.md

 11. WAP that prints a table indicating the number of occurrences of each alphabet in the text entered as  command line arguments.
 12. Write a program that swaps two numbers using pointers
 13. Write a program in which a function is passed address of two variables and then alter its contents.
-14.  .Write a program which takes the radius of a circle as input from the user, passes it to another function that computes the area and the circumference of the circle and displays the value of area and circumference from the main() function
+14. Write a program which takes the radius of a circle as input from the user, passes it to another function that computes the area and the circumference of the circle and displays the value of area and circumference from the main() function
 15. Write a menu driven program to perform following operations on strings
    -  Show address of each character in string
    -  Concatenate two strings without using strcat function.